disfordave/stablewiki/README.md

-# StableWiki
+# StableWiki Engine

-StableWiki is an open-source Next.js application designed to provide a user-friendly platform for collaborative knowledge sharing.
+StableWiki Engine is an open-source Next.js application designed to provide a user-friendly platform for collaborative knowledge sharing, used by [SidWiki](https://sidwiki.com).

 ## Installation

-To install StableWiki, follow these steps:
+To install StableWiki Engine, follow these steps:

 1. Clone the repository:
    ```bash